Roman and Byzantine Egypt: Breadbasket of Rome & Rise of Christianity

 Babylon fortress roman monuments egypt fun tours

-The Arab conquest in 641 CE ended the Roman and Byzantine Egypt period.
+The Arab conquest in 641 CE ended the Roman and Byzantine period in Egypt.
 The Rashidun Caliphate’s army, led by Amr ibn al-As, invaded the weakened province.
 They took advantage of the Byzantine Empire’s exhaustion from recent wars with the Sassanian Persians.
 The local population had felt alienated by Byzantine rule.
 Because of this, they offered little resistance.
 The swift conquest of Egypt marked the end of Greco-Roman rule.
 It ushered in a new era, fundamentally changing Egypt’s religious, cultural, and political landscape forever.

 More »